-There is no single measurement to tell you the odds of winning on a slot machine.
-Instead, there are many factors at play, such as hit frequency (the probability of winning on any given spin), bonus frequency (the probability of landing a bonus), max win probability and variance/volatility.
-All the RTP tells you is how much money the machine is going to give back to the players in the long run and how much the operator gets to keep.
-In the short run, RTP means nothing.
-There are ways of increasing your chances.
-One obvious way is to play with deposit bonuses.
-This extends the play time without investing more of your own money, while also allowing for more aggressive betting.
-It is no secret that bonuses gives players a slight edge over the casino.
-Not all slot developers will disclose all mentioned stats except for the RTP.
-We advise reading our reviews to get a proper understanding of the games and the quality of them.
+There is no single measurement that tells you the odds of winning whilst playing slots.
+Instead, there are many factors at play such as hit frequency (the probability of winning on any given spin), bonus frequency (the probability of landing a bonus), max win probability, and variance/volatility.
+All that the RTP tells you is how much money the machine is going to return to the players in the long run and how much the operator will get to keep.
+Since the stated RTP is based on millions, probably even billions of spins in some cases, it isn’t very helpful for players.
+More on that further below.

-To make things a bit more complicated, a high RTP in itself doesn’t mean you’re more likely to land a massive win.
-In terms of payout size, there is another mathematical indicator at play known as variance, or volatility as it’s also called.
-Variance decides how large the swings are – a slot with high variance is designed to work a bit like a lottery, it will give back A LOT to FEWER players.
-A low variance slot works oppositely – it pays out smaller wins more frequently.
+To make things a bit more complicated, high RTP doesn’t necessarily mean you’re more likely to land a massive win.
+Usually when speaking of potential, there is another mathematical indicator at play known as variance, or volatility, as it’s also called.
+Volatility decides how significant the swings are – a slot with high variance is designed to work a bit like a lottery – it will give back A LOT to FEWER players.
+A low variance slot works in the other way – it pays out smaller wins more frequently.

 Practical examples of RTP